Pediatric Canine Health & Wellness Plan

 Tick/Flea control- Canine Bravecto® (or other appropriate product)

-Heartworm prevention- year round – Tri-Heart Plus®, Interceptor®, Proheart6®
+Heartworm prevention- year round – Tri-Heart Plus®, Sentinel®, Proheart6®

 At 4 years - Baseline blood work- CBC, Chemistry screen, & thyroid level – similar to your physician running baseline blood work on you when you turn 35.
 In future years, as your pet’s chances of developing problems increases, we have a baseline to refer back to.
 If your dog stays healthy with no problems, then the next “screening blood work” would be at 8 years of age.